thoughtbot/aws-platform-guide/book/landing-zone/prerequisites.md

     :::

-4. Create the following group emails to be used for other dependency accounts in AWS (To be completed by the Client), to use the below email address naming convention, the `ACCOUNT_EMAIL_PREFIX` in your landing-zone configuration file should be `aws-`;
+4. Create the following group emails to be used for other dependency accounts in AWS, to use the below email address naming convention, the `ACCOUNT_EMAIL_PREFIX` in your landing-zone configuration file should be `aws-`;